 Placing posters, signs or leaflets, except on one’s own personal property or in areas authorized and provided for that purpose by the university, is prohibited.
 Individuals should seek permission from those persons who have administrative control of that location.
 For guidance when this person is unknown, contact the Dean of Student Life Office.

-9. Reporting, Investigating and Resolving Complaints
+V, Procedures

+Insert current section 9.3 as amended

-Complaint resolution procedures are used to determine whether a student is responsible for alleged violations of the Code of Student Behavior, and include the following purposes:
+Reports and Investigations are used to determine whether a student is responsible for alleged violations of the Code of Student Conduct, and include the following purposes:

 a) To provide for the education of students;